Tea Container for Tea Storage

 Ceramic and Porcelain caddy: The tightness of the early made ceramic jars can only be said to be modest.
 But now the cover is greatly improved the sealing tightness, and has the functions of moisture proof and light protection.
 The disadvantage is that the ceramic jars are generally smooth and there is a danger of being broken. the ceramic jar has an ornamental use, especially hand-painted type of ceramic jar from Jing De Zhen.
 A lots of Jing De Zhen porcelains are exquisite works and really expensive.

-When choosing a appropriate tea container, we have to be clear what use the container needed to be.
-We may need container for convenience, or to protect tea leaves, or to have tea leaves slowly converted.
+When choosing a appropriate tea container, we have to be clear what the container needed to be used for.
+We may need container for convenience only, or for purpose of tea storage, or container for pu erh tea conversion.
 Therefore, when we choose a tea container , we need to consider the following aspects:

 If any type of tea has to be tightly sealed?